Aird Lab

 3) What are the consequences of bidirectional cell cycle and metabolism programs on intrinsic and extrinsic signaling?

-The Aird lab is currently funded by a R37 MERIT award and R01 from the NIH/NCI, a Research Scholar Grant from the American Cancer Society, and both a Teal Expansion Award and Investigator Initiated Research Award from the DoD Ovarian Cancer Research Program.
-Trainees in the lab are funded by the Melanoma Research Foundation (Buj), NIH T32 (Cole), and the Ovarian Cancer Research Alliance (Uboveja).
+The Aird lab is currently funded by a R37 MERIT, multiple R01s from the NIH/NCI, and Investigator Initiated Research Award from the DoD Ovarian Cancer Research Program, and multiple internal funds.
+Trainees in the lab are funded by the Ovarian Cancer SPORE (Buj), NIH T32 (Cole), DoD (Tangudu), the Ovarian Cancer Research Alliance (Uboveja), and the HERA Foundation (Uboveja).

 Watch here or read here to learn more about what we do!